callstack/react-native-fbads/Readme.md

 ### Credits

-Some of the API explanations where borrowed from Facebook SDK documentation.
+Some of the API explanations were borrowed from Facebook SDK documentation.